neo4j-labs/neodash/README.md

 ```

 > Windows users may need to prefix the `docker run` command with `winpty`.

-## Run using npm
-NeoDash is built with React.
-You'll need `npm` installed to run the web app.

-> Use a recent version of `npm` and `node` to build NeoDash.
-The application has been tested with npm 8.6 & node v17.4.0.

-To run the application in development mode:
-- clone this repository.
-- open a terminal and navigate to the directory you just cloned.
-- execute `npm install` to install the necessary dependencies.
-- execute `npm run dev` to run the app in development mode.
-- the application should be available at http://localhost:3000.

 See the [Developer Guide](https://github.com/nielsdejong/neodash/wiki/Developer%20Guide) for more information.